3I/ATLAS: Observability

 3I/ATLAS is a faint comet that does not get very close to Earth or the Sun and was not expected to get brighter than about apparent magnitude 11.5 as seen from Earth.
-Even at its peak brightness, the comet will not be visible to an observer on Earth using the naked eye or smaller binoculars.
+Even at its peak brightness, the comet was not visible to an observer on Earth using the naked eye or smaller binoculars.
 3I/ATLAS has been imaged by plate-solving smart telescopes with an aperture diameter of at least 3 to 4.5 in that see objects much fainter than visual observers do.
 During the Mars approach on 3 October 2025, 3I/ATLAS had a total magnitude (nucleus+coma) of 12 which made it about 120 times fainter than comet C/2025 A6 (Lemmon) and about 190 times fainter than comet C/2025 R2 (SWAN) at the time.
-The tail of the comet was observed by Michael Jäger on 8 November 2025.
-By mid-November, the comet was on the borderline (between magnitudes 10 and 9) to be able to be detected in 20x80 binoculars.
-As of 17 November 2025, 3I/ATLAS is around magnitude 10 and located about 2 degrees below the magnitude 3 star Porrima.
+By mid-November, the comet was on the borderline (between magnitudes 10 and 9) to be able to be detected in tripod-mounted 20x80 binoculars.

 From July to late September 2025, 3I/ATLAS was observable from Earth after sunset.
 During the first half of July 2025, 3I/ATLAS was located in the constellation Sagittarius at an apparent magnitude of 17.5.
 By the second half of July 2025, 3I/ATLAS had moved to the constellation Ophiuchus and had brightened to apparent magnitude 16.
 During that time, the comet was located in a region of the sky where it was densely filled with stars, which made observations challenging as the comet could overlap background stars.
 The comet continued brightening as it approached the Sun, and throughout August 2025 it moved across the constellations Ophiuchus, Scorpius, and Libra.
 During September 2025, 3I/ATLAS remained in the constellation Libra as it brightens to around apparent magnitude 12–13.
 Even under a dark sky, to visually observe a point-like star (much less a diffuse comet) of magnitude 14 would require a telescope with an aperture of at least 200 mm, but given the diffuse nature of the object, a 300 mm telescope might be needed.
 (Note: For example, comet 240P/NEAT at magnitude 13.9 required a 12-inch telescope to observe under a dark sky.)